BMCARDONA/Hot-dog-Not-hot-dog-Classifier/README.md

 # Hot Dog Classification with Transfer Learning

-This project demonstrates how to use transfer learning to build a binary classifier that can distinguish between images of hot dogs and images of "not hot dogs."
+This project uses transfer learning to build a binary classifier that can distinguish between images of hot dogs and images of "not hot dogs."
 Four different pre-trained models are used: InceptionV3, MobileNetV2, ResNet50, and VGG16.
-(Paper references are provided at the end.)
+(See below for paper references.)

 The [Hot dog - Not hot dog](https://www.kaggle.com/datasets/dansbecker/hot-dog-not-hot-dog) Kaggle dataset is used for training and validation.

 The pre-trained models are loaded with weights from the ImageNet dataset and fine-tuned on the training data.
 Initially, all layers of the base model are frozen, meaning their weights are not updated during training.
-After an initial training phase of 5 epochs, the base model is set to be trainable and fine-tuned for an additional 5 epochs (from the first layer onward) with a lower learning rate.
+After an initial training phase of 5 epochs, however, the base model is set to be trainable and fine-tuned for an additional 5 epochs (from layer 0 onward) with a lower learning rate.

 After training, the models achieve the following validation accuracies: